Board of directors, management committee, advisory board, or board committee: Where are you sitting?

 Board Committee / Sub-Committee

-A board committee is a group of people to whom some specific role has been delegated (by the main board).
+A board committee is a group of people to whom some specific role or purpose has been delegated by the main board.
 Established to build expertise and lessen the workload of the full board, the role of committees is usually to research, review and make recommendations, and advise the board on specific matters.
 Generally made up of board members, committees can also have independent members (i.e. non-board members).

 Committees have limited authority, power, and responsibilities, and each committee should operate under its own charter or terms of reference.
 The board retains ultimate responsibility for any actions made by the committee.

-Common committee types can include: audit committee, risk management committee, remuneration committee, compliance committee, nomination committee, and governance committee.
+Common committee types you may encounter may include: audit committee, risk management committee, remuneration committee, compliance committee, nomination committee, and governance committee.

-Within smaller organisations, not-for-profits, and sporting clubs common committee types can include: fundraising committee, marketing committee, strategy committee, finance committee, junior/senior teams committee, race day / competition committee, membership committee, etc.
+Within smaller organisations, not-for-profits, and sporting clubs common committee types may include: fundraising committee, marketing committee, strategy committee, finance committee, junior/senior teams committee, race day / competition committee, membership committee, etc.

 All of these groups have significant differences; however, through the eyes of the law, are viewed through quite a narrow spectrum.
 Anyone who sits on any of these groups needs to always keep in mind that even though they may not be an “official company director”, if they have similar responsibilities, and undertake similar activities to a traditional director, the chances are they will likely be perceived as one, and have the same expectations and accountability.
 If it walks like a duck and sounds like a duck, it’s probably a duck!